yaozile123/Web-Crawling-and-Classification-of-Yelp-Reviews/README.md

   <img src = "report_image/tf-gbm.png">

 ## Results
 By using the different models in either bag-of-words or TF-IDF, we will get differernt results.
-We can see that xxxx has the best performance in bag-of-words and xxxx has the best performance in TF-IDF.
+We can see that svm has the best performance in bag-of-words and TF-IDF.